-We mentioned how copper is a readily available metal, but what you should also know that you can extract it fully from used PCBs.
-This video is just an example as to how you can recover a valuable metal from low-value circuit boards.
+We mentioned that copper is readily available, but you should also know that you can extract it fully from used PCBs.
+This video exemplifies how you can recover a valuable metal from low-value circuit boards.

 Image 2: Copper PCB

-Copper PCBs are prone to corrosion and oxidation, both of which can impact the efficiency of the board.
-Here’s how to protect your PCBs from corrosion and oxidation.
+Copper PCBs are prone to corrosion and oxidation, which can impact the board's efficiency.
+Here's how to protect your PCBs from corrosion and oxidation.

 First and foremost, you should request your PCB manufacturer for a protective layer that covers the copper.
-The solder mask, in this case, helps in preventing parts of the circuit where you didn’t solder, from oxidation.
+In this case, the solder mask helps prevent parts of the circuit where you didn't solder from oxidation.

-However, you can’t use solder mask in all circuit boards since it affects performance at high frequencies.
+However, you can't use a solder mask on all circuit boards since it affects performance at high frequencies.

 6.2 Keep the PCBs Away From Humidity

-Upon receiving your PCBs from the manufacturer, you’ll notice that they’re vacuum sealed.
+Upon receiving your PCBs from the manufacturer, you'll notice that they're vacuum-sealed.
 It is the optimal condition to keep them in since it protects them from humidity and moisture.
-Once you remove them from the packaging, you should invest in a humidity-free container to keep them back.
+Once you remove them from the packaging, you should invest in a humidity-free container to hold them back.

 6.3 Apply a Conformal Coating

-After soldering the PCB, it recommends that you protect the board with conformal coating before integrating it in the desired electronic device.
+After soldering the PCB, it recommends that you protect the board with conformal coating before integrating it into the desired electronic device.
 These lacquers or varnishes preserve the circuit from oxidation and corrosion.